-- Only the raw materials described in Article 8 (Category 1), Article 9 (Category 2) and Article 10 (Category 3) of Regulation (EC) No. 1069/2009 may be accepted into the plant to be used for processing.
-All should be considered Category 1 ABP upon entry to the plant. - The operator must organise for documentary and visual checks on raw material consignments to verify that only raw material or derived product allowed in this approval and which are safe will be accepted into the plant.
+- In addition to non-ABP materials, only the raw materials described in Article 9 (Category 2) and Article 10 (Category 3) of Regulation (EC) No. 1069/2009 may be accepted into the plant to be used for processing.
+All should be considered Category 2 ABP upon entry to the plant. - The operator must organise for documentary and visual checks on raw material consignments to verify that only raw material or derived product be allowed in this approval and which are safe will be accepted into the plant. material), hazardous material and catering waste are not allowed into the plant.